Eileen DeSandre

-Eileen DeSandre is an American stage actor and a member of the Actors' Equity Association.
+Eileen DeSandre is an American stage actress and a member of the Actors' Equity Association.
 Known for much of her career as a character actor in the Oregon Shakespeare Festival in Ashland, Oregon, she has more recently taken lead roles in a variety of theaters.
 She has an M.F.A. in acting from Pennsylvania State University, and a B.A. in French and theater from Seton Hill University.